Welcome to the Flow Cytometry Core Facility (FCCF)!

 - Services and Fees

 Services and Fees

-We provide the mandatory training for the users to gain access to the cytometers.
+We provide the mandatory two-part training for the users to gain access to the cytometers.
+An initially theory training needs to be taken by the new users (drop-in sessions every other Tuesdays in room 330 of the Bellini building; inquire the core staff about the next available dates).
+The training is concluded with a second part hands-on training on the desired instrument.
 We offer consultation for experiment design, data analysis and other technical assistance.
 Users or clients that won’t be doing regular acquisition and analysis can also ask for operator assisted data acquisition and analysis.
-We also provide dongles for the analysis software FlowJo.
-They can be rent per day by any users.
+We offer web-based portal subscriptions for the software FlowJo that can be purchased by labs for a yearly few.

 *Life Science Complex (LSC) rate: McIntyre building labs, GCRC labs, Bellini building labs, Stewart building labs.

 Monthly bill is capped at $900 for analyzers (LSC members only).

 The facility is equipped with five analyzers and two cell sorters.

 • 4 lasers full spectrum analyzer (405/488/561/633 nm); 48parameters